n9sgg/liat/README.md

 liat - list it at the top

-code for an application that Lists It At the Top
+Code for an application that Lists It At the Top

 Think about liat as the unix tail utility in reverse.